srikanthjunk/divyadesam/backend/README.md

 - Deploy API routes as serverless functions
 - Note: SQLite needs to use `/tmp` directory

-### Option 3: Render/Railway
+### Option 3: Hetzner VPS
-- Connect GitHub repo
+- Cost-effective dedicated server
-- Set environment variables
+- Install Node.js and dependencies
-- Auto-deploy on push
+- Use PM2 for process management

 ## Monitoring